magentabusiness/magentabusiness.github.io/docs/iot-gateway/guides/how-to-enable-remote-configuration.md

 The dashboard consists of two widgets:
 - Gateway General Chart Statistics - general statistics metrics are displayed here, namely:
   - Sent To Device - total amount of data sent from the gateway to devices;
-  - Send To ThingsBoard - the total amount of data sent from the gateway to ThingsBoard;
+  - Send To IoT Hub - the total amount of data sent from the gateway to IoT Hub;
-  - Received From ThingsBoard - total amount of data received from RPC and Attribute Updates;
+  - Received From IoT Hub - total amount of data received from RPC and Attribute Updates;
   - Converted From Devices - the total number of converted data on the gateway;
-  - Events Produced - the number of events received from ThingsBoard;
+  - Events Produced - the number of events received from IoT Hub;
-  - Events Sent - total number of events sent to ThingsBoard;
+  - Events Sent - total number of events sent to IoT Hub;
   - Received From Devices - total amount of data received from devices.
 - Gateway Custom Statistics - custom statistics are displayed here, you can select a single metric using select.
 Also, the far right widget will change its type depending on the type of data (if integer/float data is a graph, the other type is a table).